SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 A positive motivator is when a person does something to get some good outcome.
 For example, if the project is finished ahead of schedule, the team gets a bonus.

 A negative motivator is when a person does something to avoid a bad outcome.
-For example, if these tasks aren't finished by the end of the week, then the member will be publicly shamed in the team meeting.
+For example, if a member's tasks aren't finished by the end of the week, then that member will be publicly shamed in the team meeting.

 ---